letsencrypt/website/content/en/jobs.md

 ## Skills You Will Need

 You will need to be capable of performing the majority of the technical tasks that you will ask your team to perform, though this will not be your daily work.
 This means you must have strong experience with systems and network administration.
 You can develop domain-specific knowledge (e.g. PKI) and learn to use the tools we use (e.g. SaltStack, HSMs) on the job.
 Specific prior experience is not required, though we will expect you to learn quickly.
-The first thing you will do when you join is train as a front-line operations staff member (i.e. systems administrator) so you understand how our systems work and are capable of directly contributing yourself if necessary.
+The first thing you will do when you join is train as a front-line site reliability engineer so you understand how our systems work and are capable of directly contributing yourself if necessary.

 Prioritization and communication skills are the keys to effectively managing the team.
 You will need to: